-4. To protect its business from risk, Plaintiff purchased a business owner's policy for commercial property from Defendant NOVA.
-This 100+ page Policy contract was authored and issued by Defendant and contains numerous promises to pay Plaintiff - also known as "coverages" - for a broad range of losses that the Plaintiff might suffer including business interruption.
-A true and correct copy of the business owner's policy (the "Policy") is attached hereto as Exhibit A and incorporated by reference herein.

-5. At the time Defendant underwrote and sold the Policy, it understood and expected that it would be insuring this property as a fully functioning and operational business.
-Defendant knowingly calculated Plaintiff's business interruption premiums based in material part on the revenue it expected Plaintiff to generate as a fully functioning and operational business.
-Defendant is fully aware that Plaintiff's business and property has been physically impaired by the Closure Orders and that Plaintiff lost the means to generate that revenue -i.e., that Plaintiff suffered direct physical loss of and damage to its insured property.
+- 3. Prior to the Closure Orders, Plaintiffs' businesses were vibrant, bustling and successful.
+But the Closure Orders brought an end to all of that activity by imposing direct physical restrictions that impaired Plaintiffs' properties and rendered them nonfunctional for their intended purpose.
+By altering the physical premises all of which are critical to Plaintiffs' operations their establishments were materially and detrimentally altered by the Closure Orders. - 4.
+To protect their businesses from risk, Plaintiffs purchased a business owner's policy for commercial property from Defendant Mitsui.
+This 200+ page Policy contract was authored and issued by Defendant and contains numerous promises to pay Plaintiffs also known as "coverages" for a broad range of losses that the Plaintiffs might suffer including business interruption.
+A true and correct copy of the business owner's policy (the "Policy") is attached hereto as Exhibit A and incorporated by reference herein. - 5.
+At the time Defendant underwrote and sold the Policy, it understood and expected that it would be insuring this property as a fully functioning and operational business.
+Defendant knowingly calculated Plaintiffs' business interruption premiums based in material part on the revenue it expected Plaintiffs to generate as a fully functioning and operational business.
+Defendant is fully aware that Plaintiffs' businesses and properties have been physically impaired by the Closure Orders and that Plaintiffs lost the means to generate that revenue i.e., that Plaintiffs suffered direct physical loss of and damage to its insured properties.
 Defendant is fully aware that with no operations or partial operations, a universe of risks for which it would pay business interruption and other claims are now mitigated or entirely absent.
 A shuttered kitchen (for example) has no fires.
 When (for example) gyms, bars, retail floors and beauty parlors have no customers (or customers limited to fractional capacity) there are no or fewer other kinds of claims under the Policy.
 Defendant's claims payout records since March 1, 2020 (and compared to prior years) will bear out what it has saved.
 Yet Defendant has continued to charge and accept full premium payments from insureds as if insured property remained fully functional and operational.
 This is the basis for an unjust enrichment claim against the Defendant, which must be upheld in the event that coverage is denied.
 This unjust enrichment claim is pled in the alternative pursuant to Fed.
 R. Civ.
 P. 8(d)(2) and (3) on behalf of a Fed.
 R. Civ.
-P. 23(b)(3) Nationwide Class of NOVA's policyholders whose businesses were in any manner impaired or constrained by Closure Orders, and is found in Count IV.
-This same misconduct also supports a claim (Count V) by Plaintiff and the Nationwide Class for violation of the Illinois Consumer Fraud and Deceptive Business Practices Act, 815 ILCS 505/1, et seq. ("ICFA") and the similar laws of other states where Defendant sells insurance.
+P. 23(b)(3) Nationwide Class of Mitsui's policyholders whose businesses were in any manner impaired or constrained by Closure Orders, and is found in Count IV.
+This same misconduct also supports a claim (Count V) by Plaintiffs and the Nationwide Class for violation of the Illinois Consumer Fraud and Deceptive Business Practices Act, 815 ILCS 505/1, et seq. ("ICFA") and the similar laws of other states where Defendant sells insurance.